chef/community-site/site/content/habitat.md

       * Templatize your configuration settings and update them as needed during runtime.
 tutorials:
-  header: Get Started with Chef Habitat Studio
+  header: Get Started with Chef Habitat
   columnOne:
     one:
       title: Package a sample application